quicwg/multipath/draft-ietf-quic-multipath.md

 # Error Codes {#error-codes}

-Multipath QUIC transport error codes are 62-bit unsigned integers following {{QUIC-TRANSPORT}}.
+QUIC transport error codes are 62-bit unsigned integers following {{QUIC-TRANSPORT}}.

 The following additional QUIC error codes are defined for use in the PATH_ABANDON frame.